YottaDB/YDBDoc/MessageRecovery/errors.rst

 All YttaDB Components Error: This indicates that YottaDB could not create a new generation of journal file xxxx, due to an error that is detailed in the accompanying previous message(s). yyyy is the database file associated with the journal.

 Action: Review the accompanying error message(s) to determine the cause of the failure of the new journal file creation.
-After the cause is resolved, to reestablish durability perform a MUPIP BACKUP that turns journaling back on.
+After the cause is resolved, to re-establish durability, perform a MUPIP BACKUP that turns journaling back on.

 --------------------